Lister’s beers available in cask:

 SEASONAL Lister’s Christmas Ale (4.4%)

-Our only seasonal ale, this beer is deep, rich and malty and ideal to celebrate the festive season.
+This beer is deep, rich and malty and ideal to celebrate the festive season.

 Now kegged and served colder to give a deep flavoured refreshing beer.